Shopify/shopify-app-template-ruby/README.md

   - [`@formatjs/intl-locale`](https://formatjs.io/docs/polyfills/intl-locale) is used as a polyfill for [`Intl.Locale`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Locale) if necessary.
   - [`@formatjs/intl-pluralrules`](https://formatjs.io/docs/polyfills/intl-pluralrules) is used as a polyfill for [`Intl.PluralRules`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules) if necessary.

+> [!NOTE]
+> If you'd prefer not to use React, you can [replace it with a Stimulus frontend](https://github.com/Shopify/shopify-app-template-ruby/wiki/Replacing-React-frontend-with-Stimulus).

 ## Getting started

 ### Requirements